EnKrypt/arvind.io/src/pages/posts/self-hosted-home-server-vs-cloud/index.md

 ## Hardware maintenance

-Very few people talk about this, but it is a measurable pain if you're running a <span class="choice-a">home server</span>.
-Mechanical hard drives will eventually fail, any fans will slowly degrade, you will have to clean out the dust buildup every few months.
+Very few people talk about it, but this is a measurable pain if you're running a <span class="choice-a">home server</span>.
+Mechanical hard drives will eventually fail, any fans will slowly degrade and you will have to clean out the dust buildup every few months.
 You will also very likely have to upgrade the hardware itself every few years if you don't want to be stuck with old and slow parts from your parents' generation.
 Even if you love tinkering with hardware, the timing will probably be such that you will have to take downtime and open up the chasis when you'd planned for doing something else that day.

-My collection of dead hard drives from the home servers I've run over the years before I switched to SSDs.
+Here's my collection of dead hard drives from the home servers I've run over the years before I switched to SSDs.
 Every one of them also killed the plans I had for the day they died.

 ![](./deaddrives.jpg)